"East vs West"

 However, working together to achieve a goal is a fundamental aspect of human nature.
 In has indeed brought the human human civilization to our current era of progress.
 From corporations to democracies, to community groups, cooperation has worked for the betterment of everybody involved.

-Collectivism doesn’t necessarily have to be a utopia, and neither does it have to look like a restrictive and paranoid culture where individualism isn’t allowed to thrive.
+Collectivism in business doesn’t necessarily have to be a utopia, and neither does it have to look like a restrictive and paranoid culture where individualism isn’t allowed to thrive.
 The workplace, as we know it, is filled with nuances.

 Employees working in an individualistic work culture tend to be highly productive and self-motivated.
 They are encouraged to be expressive and unique.
 Work done out of one’s own self-interest is expected and encouraged because leaders believe that autonomy and personal incentives are what individuals need to be happy and driven in the organization.